nTh0rn/chess-engine/README.md

  * Null Move Pruning
    - Does not run in positions that are in-check, have <= 4 legal moves, or have <= 6 total non-pawn pieces

-A fully technical article about this project is coming soon to my website, [nthorn.com](https://nthorn.com)
+An in-depth technical article about this project is coming soon to my website, [nthorn.com](https://nthorn.com)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>